 of a conviction can lead to jail and a permanent record.
 In selecting

-the right lawyer for your case, you should consider many factors.
+the right lawyer for your case, you should consider these reasons why

-How many years has the attorney been practicing law?
+1. How many years has Lance Fletcher been practicing law?
+Over 18 years.

 Law school teaches you the general areas of US law because the law school

 doesn’t know what state their students are going to practice law

 in.
 Laws vary drastically from state to state and even cities and counties